Disaster aid bill again blocked in House by GOP conservative

 Another conservative, Texas freshman GOP Rep. Chip Roy, had blocked an earlier attempt Friday to pass the measure under fast-track rules, but Democrats tried again Tuesday.
 Bishop flew to Washington from Georgia to request the House pass the popular measure under fast-track procedures that permitted any individual lawmakers to block the bill.

+Rep. Austin Scott, a Republican from Georgia, criticized his GOP colleagues for holding up the disaster bill, calling them "clowns" in a tweet.

-Eventual passage of the bill, supported by Trump and top leaders in Congress, is a forgone conclusion.
-Trying again on Tuesday was a political freebee for Democrats, who went on the attack right after the vote.
+Eventual passage of the bill, supported by Trump and top leaders in Congress, is a foregone conclusion.
+Trying again on Tuesday was a political freebie for Democrats, who went on the attack right after the vote.

 "I cannot understand why any member would object to giving relief to so many millions of our citizens who have been badly damaged by natural disasters," said No. 2 House Democratic leader Steny Hoyer of Maryland.
 Hoyer said the bill "will be passed overwhelmingly" when the House returns.